jbtiglao/e-peddler/README.md

       * To create the tables, enter the following:
     ```
-    DROP DATABASE IF EXISTS [database name];
+    DROP DATABASE IF EXISTS ecommerce_db;

-    CREATE DATABASE [database name];
+    CREATE DATABASE ecommerce_db;
     ```

       * Or type `source db/schema.sql` on the terminal.

   * To seed the database, enter `npm run seed`.

-  * Use MySQL Workbench to confirm if the tables have been created and the database seeded.
+  * Use MySQL Workbench to confirm if the tables have been created and the database has been seeded.

       * On MySQL Workbench, click the connection for the application.

-      * Click Schema then the application's database name, `ecommerce_db`.
+      * Click Schemas then the application's database name, `ecommerce_db`.

       * Click the tables.

   * To invoke the application, run `npm start`.
-The Sequelize models syncs to the MySQL database on server start.
+The Sequelize models sync to the MySQL database on server start.

   * To test the application, use Insomnia (please see the Test section).

   ---
 ## Usage 📌

-For instructions on how to use the application, please see the demonstration video, as well as the description and features and functionalities sections.
+For instructions on how to use the application, please see the demonstration video, as well as the description and the features and functionalities sections.

 ### Features and Functionalities  🔌